 Download the Theft Prevention and Recovery overview

 The Harvard University Police Department is committed to providing the Harvard community with a safe and secure environment.
-Although reported crime at Harvard is low, more than 90% of it is property crime, it is important for students, faculty, staff, and visitors to remember that we are located in an urban setting.
+Although reported crime at Harvard is low, more than 90% of it is property crime, it is important for students, faculty, staff, and visitors to remember that we are located in an open and densely populated setting.
 Therefore, we share many of the crime and safety issues that exist in any city.
 The safety and security of the University is the shared responsibility of the entire community.